cardano-foundation/docs-cardano-org/explore-cardano/about-db-sync-and-its-components.md

 -   `cardano-db-tool` – a tool used to manage cardano-db-sync databases (create, run, validate and analyze migrations).
 -   `cardano-db-sync` – acts as a Cardano node, following the chain and inserting data from the chain into a PostgreSQL database.
 -   `cardano-db-sync-extended` – a relatively simple extension to cardano-db-sync, which maintains an extra table containing epoch data.
+-   `db-sync-node` – designed to work with a locally running Cardano Node to store data in the PostgreSQL database.

-The two versions `cardano-db-sync` and `cardano-db-sync-extended` are fully compatible and use identical database schema.
-The only difference is that the extended version maintains an `Epoch` table.
-The non-extended version will still create this table but will not maintain it.
+The two versions `cardano-db-sync` and `cardano-db-sync-extended` are fully compatible and use identical database schemas.
+The only difference is that the extended version maintains an `Epoch` table,  which the non-extended version will also create but *not* maintain.

-The `db-sync node` is written in a highly modular fashion to allow it to be as flexible as possible.
-It connects to a locally running cardano-node (i.e. the one connected to other nodes in the Cardano network over the internet with TCP/IP) using a Unix domain socket, retrieves blocks, updates its internal ledger state and stores parts of each block in a local PostgreSQL database.
+The `db-sync-node` is written in a highly modular fashion to allow it to be as flexible as possible.
+It connects to a locally running cardano-node (i.e. the one connected to other nodes in the Cardano network over the internet with TCP/IP) using a Unix domain socket.
+Db-sync-node retrieves blocks, updates its internal ledger state, and stores parts of each block in a local PostgreSQL database.

+### About PostgreSQL database

 [PostgreSQL](https://www.postgresql.org/) is a generic relational database used for the mapping of on-chain information to a relational model.
 It addresses specific user needs and requirements using the normalization technique to store relational data without duplication.

 The following diagram outlines the interaction between the system components:
 ![db-sync-architecture](postgreSQL.png)

 GraphQL and REST API export an interface to the data stored in the database to be accessed from spreadsheets, for example.
-[Frontend explorer](https://explorer.cardano.org/en) is the most user-oriented tool; it fetches data from the main database and reflects it in a straightforward and convenient web interface, which grants useful navigation options.
+[Frontend explorer](https://explorer.cardano.org/en) is the most user-oriented tool; it fetches data from the main database and reflects it in a straightforward and convenient web interface.
 Another component, the [SMASH](https://docs.cardano.org/en/latest/getting-started/stake-pool-operators/SMASH-metadata-management.html) server, aggregates stake pool metadata and provides pool operators and delegators with a list of valid stake pools with verified metadata.

 ### GraphQL API Server (Apollo)